 Hopefully, you’re reading this while there are still a couple of weeks before school starts because the easiest way to get back on track is little by little.

-If your child has been going to bed around 9:00 pm all summer, try moving up bedtime by 15 minutes every 3-4 days until you’re back to their normal, more age-appropriate bedtime.
-If this requires a little deception on your part by adjusting the clocks in their bedroom, just go ahead and get sneaky.
-Sometimes the ends really do justify the means.
+If your child has been going to bed around 9:00 pm all summer, try moving up bedtime by 15 minutes every 3-4 days until you’re back to their regular, more age-appropriate bedtime.
+If this requires a little deception on your part by adjusting the clocks in their bedroom, go ahead and get sneaky.
+Sometimes, the ends do justify the means.

 2. Embrace a Back-to-School Sleep Bedtime Routine